astronomer/astro-docs/cloud/stable/03_deploy/02_configure-deployment.md

 ## Overview

-An Airflow Deployment is an instance of Airflow that you've spun up either via the Astronomer UI or the Astronomer CLI.
-Under the hood, each Airflow Deployment gets its own Kubernetes namespace and has a reserved set of dedicated resources and an underlying Postgres Metadata Database.
+An Airflow Deployment on Astronomer is an instance of Apache Airflow that was created either via the Astronomer UI or the Astronomer CLI.
+Each Airflow Deployment on Astronomer is hosted on a single Kubernetes namespace, has a dedicated set of resources, and operates with an isolated Postgres Metadata Database.

-This guide walks you through the process of creating and configuring Deployments on Astronomer.
+This guide walks you through the process of creating and configuring an Airflow Deployment on Astronomer.

 ## Prerequisites

-To create a Deployment, you'll need:
+To create an Airflow Deployment, you'll need:
 * [The Astronomer CLI](/docs/cloud/stable/develop/cli-quickstart/) installed.
 * An account on [Astronomer Cloud](https://app.gcp0001.us-east4.astronomer.io/).
 * An Astronomer [Workspace](https://www.astronomer.io/docs/cloud/stable/deploy/manage-workspaces).